makerplane/canfix-spec/src/framedef.rst

 Node Configuration Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Node Configuration Command is used to set configuration parameters within
+The *Node Configuration* command is used to set configuration parameters within
 each node.
 Typically this would be used as an initial setup and is done in a
 key / value type of arrangement.
 What these keys and values represent are
 specific to each node and not specified in this document.